 In the Zurich clinic, we filmed a kaiserschnitt, a caesarean section, for a semi-scientific picture, which was our source of sustenance during the first third of our international journey.

-Here, for the first time, on a napkin, I observed as a little living being died in my hands over the course of ten or so minutes after its premature appearance in the world.
+Here, for the first time, I observed as a little living being died in my hands on a napkin over the course of ten minutes or so after its premature appearance in the world.

 This stage of life interested me very much.

-I was very much interested by this opportunity to discern the degree of complexity with which such a small being moves at this phase of development, a being who had not yet come to know the differentiation of movements.
+I was very much interested by this opportunity to discern the degree of complexity with which such a small being moves at this phase of development, a being who has not yet come to know the differentiation of movements.

 I needed to see this, in order to clarify the fundamental constant of expressive movement.